 When I was a kid, I thought my parents were so uncool for wanting to plant things outside.

-Now that I’m older, have children of my own and am passionately learning more and more about real food, I’ve grown to appreciate the art of having a garden.
+Now that I’m older, have children of my own, and am passionate about real food, I’ve grown to appreciate the art of having a garden.
 Except…

 I did NOT inherit the green-thumb gene.
 In fact, I’m pretty sure I got a double dose of the black-thumb instead.

-Now that it’s officially Spring, I’ve put her gift to good use and started my own garden!
-I’m very excited to share it with you guys, but today’s post isn’t really about my garden.
+Since it’s growing season, I’m very excited to share my garden with you guys, but today’s post isn’t really about my garden.
 It’s about inspiring you to start your own!

-I know that I’m fortunate to have been gifted these things to start my garden, and I know that many of you desire to garden too but feel inhibited with finances.
+I know that many of you desire a garden, too, but feel inhibited with finances.
 So I’d like to share some ideas with you to help offset the cost of starting a garden, plus how we tackled some of our typical gardening issues above without spending money at all.

 Why am I talking about gardening on a frugal real food blog?
 For 4 main reasons:

 - Growing your own food is the only way to know for sure the methods used for growing and harvesting.

 - Picking food from your own garden is good for your grocery budget.

 - Gardening is therapeutic, and stress can really do a nasty number on your body.